rezmeplxrf/spendwise_web/README.md

 ```

-## Introduction to Web Development Components
+## If you are new to Web Development

 - **HTML File**: Used for the layout of the webpage.
 You can also include styles and business logic directly within an HTML file or use it only for layout.
 - **CSS File**: Optional, used for styling and animations.